 I have put together 3 tips to help you “Bring Back Breakfast”.

 1. Plan your weekend breakfast.
 Then you can pick up whatever is needed when you do your weekly grocery shopping and you will be all set when the weekend rolls around to prepare a great breakfast.

 2. Get the kids involved.
 This is a great time to have the kids help plan the meal and make the meal.
 They can learn skills in the kitchen that will help them throughout their life.

 3. Try new things.
 A weekend breakfast is the perfect time to give that recipe a try that you have been saving.
 It makes it more of an adventure when you step out from the usual.

 Recently, I decided to try and make my own breakfast corn dogs with my family.
 We have purchased pre-made frozen versions before for busy school days, but I was excited to try and make them myself.

 I did get help from Hungry Jack by using their complete pancake mix as part of the batter.
-The corn dogs were a hit and were a hundred times better that the pre-made frozen ones.
+These Hungry Jack breakfast corn dogs were a hit.
+Plus, they were a hundred times better than those pre-made frozen ones.
 Our weekend breakfast was a success.
 This recipe will be one that I will now make often!